GT World Challenge America: Television

 The series has also established a section on its official site where fans can watch archived race and in-car video, as well as an increasing amount of archived television broadcasts of events prior to the 2016 season.
 The website currently has coverage from as far back as 2008.

-Tyres
+Tires

-On October 4, 2010, the series announced that Pirelli would replace longtime partner Toyo Tires as the exclusive tyre supplier for the series.
-For the first time in series history, teams competed on racing slicks (Pirelli P Zero) rather than the DOT competition tyres in use for much of its history.
+On October 4, 2010, the series announced that Pirelli would replace longtime partner Toyo Tires as the exclusive tire supplier for the series.
+For the first time in series history, teams competed on racing slicks (Pirelli P Zero) rather than the DOT competition tires in use for much of its history.
 In January 2014, Pirelli Tire North America and WC Vision extended the partnership for an additional five years.
-The extension of the partnership between the tyre brand and the top production car-based racing series will run through the 2018 season.
+The extension of the partnership between the tire brand and the top production car-based racing series will run through the 2018 season.